USNS Howard O. Lorenzen

 USNS Howard O. Lorenzen (T-AGM-25) is a Missile Range Instrumentation Ship built for the U.S. Navy by VT Halter Marine of Pascagoula, Mississippi.
 The keel was laid during a ceremony on August 13, 2008, and the vessel became operational in 2014.
 This ship carries a next-generation active electronically scanned array radar system named Cobra King.
+This system is the first use of a radar system that can be used to target, and then through phase change, overwhelm an adversary's electronic systems to force shut down.